alecsmirnov/ios-apprentice/README.md

 # iOS Apprentice
-Study of the book "iOS-Apprentice (8th Edition)"
+Study of the book "iOS-Apprentice (8th Edition)" from raywenderlich.com